joyeusenoelle/GuideToMastodon/README.md

 Likewise, if you sign up for an account on mastodon.social, that doesn't make an account for you on every other instance, but you can talk to users from other instances and they can talk to you.

 You can make accounts on multiple instances if you want to talk about different things separately.
 You could have an account on https://cybre.space to talk about technology, an account on https://elekk.xyz to talk about gaming, and an account on https://mastodon.social for general chatter.
-You have to sign into each account separately, and keep each open in a separate browser tab or window.
+You have to sign into each account separately and keep each open in a separate browser tab or window.

 Keep in mind that in general, when talking about Mastodon, "instance" and "server" mean the same thing.